 I love to add texture to my projects, specifically, to my little houses.
 My most recent house with a stone texture is the Irish Stone Cottage.
 Full instructions on how to make this stone texture on your paper crafts is outlined below.
 You can also download a free copy of the Stone Texture tutorial from my library here.

-Here are a few examples of Putz houses I’ve made with a stone surface on them.
-I used different techniques to recreate these stone surfaces.
-This tutorial only talks about one specific method which uses a stencil and texture paste to make the raised dimensional stones.
-I will talk about other methods in a later tutorial.
+Here are a few examples of different miniature houses I've made with a stone surface on them.
+This tutorial talks about one specific method that uses a stencil and texture paste to make the raised dimensional stones.

 The Irish Stone Cottage is probably my best example of a little house with a stone-like siding.
 With this little house I was able to make the stone covering much easier after learning a few helpful hints which I will share with you here.
-The pattern for the Irish Stone Cottage is available in my library as well.
+The free pattern for the Irish Stone Cottage as design no. 1 is available in my library as well.

 I have written a PDF with all this information that you can also download from the library for future reference.